pernicious-flier/Node-Red-Semilimes-Connector/readme.md

 ### Receive msg - node
 The *semilimes receive msg* node receives messages from the channel and outputs a JSON object.
 The content of the message depends on the message sent from the channel.

+- ***Name***: is the name of the node
+- ***Source Filter***: Filters messages returning only those coming from the indicated UserID or ChannelID.
+If this field is left blank, you will receive messages from all your contacts and the channels you are subscribed to.
+- ***Server URL***: is the semilimes server URL

 For a simple text message, the received payload contain the following fields:
 {
     “Type”: “chat”,